 Toxics and Health

-Chesapeake Physicians for Social Responsibility (Chesapeake PSR) works to protect people and the environment from toxic pollutants in Maryland.
+Chesapeake PSR works to protect people and the environment from toxic pollutants in Maryland and Virginia.

-Chesapeake PSR actively supports the following efforts to minimize the health effects of toxic pollutants in Maryland:
+Chesapeake PSR actively supports the following efforts to minimize the health effects of toxic pollutants in Maryland and Virginia:

-- Efforts to minimize toxic air pollution from Maryland's coal-fired power plants and to stop the waste-to-energy incinerators from being built in Maryland.
-Chesapeake PSR's Gwen DuBois, MD, was an important health voice in a coalition that successfully stopped the building of the Curtis Bay, Baltimore incinerator.
+- Efforts to minimize toxic air pollution from Maryland and Virginia coal-fired power plants and to stop the waste-to-energy incinerators from being built in Maryland.
+Chesapeake PSR's Gwen DuBois, MD, MPH, was an important health voice in a coalition that successfully stopped the building of the Curtis Bay, Baltimore incinerator.
 Chesapeake PSR does this work jointly with our climate change and energy program.

 - Passage of a Healthy Lawn Care law in Montgomery County, Maryland.
-The aim of this law, which passed in 2015, is to halt the use of synthetic lawn care pesticides, therefore reducing exposure to chemicals that may cause cancers and other health ailments including endocrine disruption and asthma.
+The aim of this law, which passed in 2015, is to halt the use of cosmetic lawn care pesticides, therefore reducing exposure to chemicals that may cause cancers and other health ailments including endocrine disruption and asthma.
 A judge overturned the law, and Montgomery County is appealing.

-- Passage of the Maryland Pollinator Protection Act that would establish labeling requirements for any seed, plant material or nursery stock that uses the neonicotinoids pesticide and limit the sale of these pesticides to professionally qualified applicants.
+- Passage of the Maryland Pollinator Protection Act (passed in 2016), established labeling requirements for any seed, plant material or nursery stock that uses neonicotinoid pesticides and limited the sale of these pesticides to professionally qualified applicants.
 Neonicotinoids affect an exposed insect's nervous system, causing paralysis and death.
-The act passed the 2016 Maryland General Assembly session.
 Read Chesapeake PSR's testimony.